 The best method is to virtualize the programs that the ancient servers are running.
 This way, you can try and upgrade the programs.
 Alternatively, you can shed the entire program and go for a replacement.

 More than often, local admins are the people given special privileges just to troubleshoot something on the computer.
 Once the troubleshooting is over, admin privileges should be revoked but the IT people forget to do so.
-In such case, the local admin user account will invite problem one or the other day.
-The best method to deal with local admins is to create profiles that auto expire.
+In such a case, the local admin user account will invite problems one or the other day.
+The best method to deal with local admins is to create profiles that auto-expire.

 These were five lesser-known threats to network security, in my opinion.
 If you wish to add or feel I have missed out something, please leave a note below.